paulhendricks/scorer/README.md

 `scorer` is a set of tools for quickly scoring models in data science and machine learning.
 This toolset is written in C++, where possible, for blazing fast performance.
 This toolset's API follows that of [sklearn.metrics](http://scikit-learn.org/stable/modules/classes.html#sklearn-metrics-metrics) as closely as possible so one can easily switch back and forth between the two languages without too much cognitive dissonance.
 The following types of metrics are currently implemented in `scorer`:

--   Regression metrics
+-   Regression metrics (implemented in 0.2.0)

 The following types of metrics are soon to be implemented in `scorer`:

--   Classification metrics
+-   Classification metrics (to be implemented in 0.3.0)
--   Multilabel ranking metrics
+-   Multilabel ranking metrics (to be implemented in 0.3.0)
--   Clustering metrics
+-   Clustering metrics (to be implemented in 0.3.0)
--   Biclustering metrics
+-   Biclustering metrics (to be implemented in 0.3.0)
--   Pairwise metrics
+-   Pairwise metrics (to be implemented in 0.3.0)

 Installation
 ------------